stephengold/Libbulletjme/README.md

 ## History

-The glue code in Libbulletjme was originally copied from `jme3-bullet-native`, a library of the [jMonkeyEngine][jme] game engine.

-The Java code in Libbulletjme is based partly on [V-hacd-java-bindings] and partly on [Minie].
-Minie, in turn, is based on `jme3-bullet`, another library of the jMonkeyEngine.

 The evolution of the project is chronicled in [its release log][log].

+The C++ glue code for Bullet was originally copied from `jme3-bullet-native`, a library of [jMonkeyEngine][jme].
+The soft-body portion was added in 2018, and is based on the work of Jules (aka "dokthar").

+The Java code is based partly jMonkeyEngine, partly on [Riccardo's V-hacd-java-bindings][v-hacd-java-bindings], and partly on [Minie].
+Minie is, in turn, based on `jme3-bullet`, another library of jMonkeyEngine.

 <a name="acks"/>